jneo8/juju-guides/tutorial-operator-charm/deployment-part6-interface.md

 # Deployment - Redis Interface

-Because we are going to implement the [redis interface](https://charmhub.io/redis-k8s/libraries/redis).
+We are going to implement provider of interface [redis interface](https://charmhub.io/redis-k8s/libraries/redis).
-We can use charmcraft to download the lib from charmhub.
+Use charmcraft to download the lib from charmhub.
 The lib will be download in the **lib** folder.

 ```sh
 $ charmcraft fetch-lib charms.redis-k8s.v0.redis